seanaleid/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is the actual structure where the data is stored and SQL is the language used to query a database.

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?

+Every table needs a primary key because it makes every row unique and easily identified by the server.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.

+Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table that holds foreign keys.
+These foreign keys put an id from Table A and another id from table B on Table C in one row, linking the information.

 ## Minimum Viable Product